bhanujggandhi/ricart-agrawala-implementation/README.md

 It is hard to estimate how much time a critical section will take.
 To add randomness, everytime a critical section is requested a random number between `CS_TIME_RANGE_START` and `CS_TIME_RANGE_END`.
 These parameters can be tweaked in `constants.py` file.

+### Heartbeat

+To handle the node failure, every node sends every other node a heartbeat message at a regular inerval.
+The interval can be tweaked by changeing the value of `HEARTBEAT_TIME` in `constants.py`.

 ## Running the project

 1. Install the required packages